-No. The Climate Active certification trade mark can only be used by organisations, products, services, buildings, events and precincts that are certified and have signed a Licence Agreement.
-Under the licence, the entity must meet ongoing certification requirements to be able to use the Climate Active trade mark.
+No. The Climate Active certification trade mark can only be used by organisations, products, services, buildings, events and precincts that are certified and have signed a Licence Agreement and received a Notice of Certification.

-36. How does a business use the Climate Active certified trademark
+36. How does a business use the Climate Active certified trademark substantially new way that the CTM would be used and would require further review and approval by Climate Active.